 After I met the short guy who smoked on my first trip to Italy in 2008 (you can read about that here), I returned home to the States feeling intriguied but not smitten.

 Italy was fun for six days and although I did find the young man attractive, trying to get to know someone on a computer who lived on the opposite side of the globe wasn’t appealing to me.

 I bid farewell to Italy, said goodbye to my Spanish family, and returned home to the States where I could find a job and begin earning some real money.

 Find A Job

-I ended up asking my former employer at the utility company and they had an opening, so I returned to work as a meter reader where I spent six or seven hours a day walking through people’s yards and reading their electric and gas meters.
-There were a few narrow escapes from the jaws of ferocious dogs and trudged through some of the largest snowdrifts that our area had seen in years.
+I ended up asking my former employer (the local utility company) and they had an opening, so I returned to work as a meter reader where I spent six or seven hours a day walking through people’s yards and reading their electric and gas meters.
+Not to mention narrowly escaping from the jaws of ferocious dogs and I trudging through some of the largest snowdrifts that our area had seen in years.

 I was even on the front page of a section of the local newspaper as I tried to read a gas meter that was encased in frozen snow, trapped between a house and a parked truck.